capsule-corp-ternoa/ternoa-proposals/TIPs/tip-600-In-app-tokens.md

 * Asset class's owner can set metadata of asset class

 ### Issue:
-Sending gToken to a wallet without the minimum required amount of CAPS results in an error.
+Sending assets to a wallet without the minimum required amount of CAPS results in an error.

 #### Context:
-In the process of sending gToken, it's crucial to ensure that the recipient wallet holds at least 0.015 CAPS to receive the gToken.
-Without this minimum CAPS balance, the recipient wallet won't be able to accept the gToken.
+In the process of sending assets, it's crucial to ensure that the recipient wallet holds at least 0.015 CAPS to receive the assets.
+Without this minimum CAPS balance, the recipient wallet won't be able to accept the assets.

 #### Proposed Solution:
-1. Check if the recipient wallet has a sufficient CAPS balance before sending gToken.
+1. Check if the recipient wallet has a sufficient CAPS balance before sending assets.
-2. If the CAPS balance is insufficient, first send the necessary amount of CAPS to the recipient wallet, then proceed to send the gToken.
+2. If the CAPS balance is insufficient, first send the necessary amount of CAPS to the recipient wallet, then proceed to send the assets.

 #### Associated Risks:
-Sending gToken to wallets without a sufficient CAPS balance can lead to blockchain congestion and abuse issues.
-It's advisable to exercise caution when sending gToken and ensure that recipient wallets meet the minimum CAPS balance requirements.
+Sending assets to wallets without a sufficient CAPS balance can lead to blockchain congestion and abuse issues.
+It's advisable to exercise caution when sending assets and ensure that recipient wallets meet the minimum CAPS balance requirements.

 #### Minimum Required CAPS Amount:
 0.015 CAPS